poshaughnessy/peteroshaughnessy.com/src/content/posts/2024-06-24-beginners-guide-to-digital-piano-recording-with-linux.md

 I've recently learned the hard way how to record my digital piano.
 I'd like to share my setup in case it helps save anyone else some of the time and hassle it took for me.

 I personally use Linux Mint, although most of this should be transferrable to any other operating system.
-I'll explain why I started by recording the audio through the headphone jack, using a Audiobox GO audio interface - and switched to recording MIDI through the USB port.
+I'll explain why I started by recording the audio through the headphone jack, using an Audiobox GO audio interface - and switched to recording MIDI through the USB port.

-But first, I'll jump straight to how it sounds and what my current setup is, in case you want the "too long; didn't read"!
+But first, I'll jump straight to how it sounds and what my current setup is, in case you want the _tl;dr_!

 ## Here's how it sounds